Board of Directors

 Althea Arsenault is the Manager of Resource Development with the New Brunswick Economic and Social Inclusion Corporation, a Crown Corporation which focuses on the provincial poverty reduction plan.
 Her focus ranges from project management, policy and procedures, finance, and financial literacy.
-She is one of the founding members of the “Get Your Piece of the Money Pie” – and has been instrumental in developing interdepartmental, interprovincial and Federal/Provincial collaborations and expanding the reach of the income tax clinics throughout NB.
+She is the co-founder of “Get Your Piece of the Money Pie” and has been instrumental in developing interdepartmental, interprovincial and Federal/Provincial collaborations and expanding the reach of the income tax clinics throughout NB.
 She is the Co-Chair of ESDC’s Canada Learning Bond Champions Network and Chair of NB’s Financial Education Network.
 Previous to ESIC, Althea spent the last 25 years managing non-profits in sports, universities, hospitals and government.
-In her spare time, Althea loves to bike and is an active volunteer within her community and with triathlon.
+In her spare time, Althea loves to bike, cook and is an active volunteer within her community and with triathlon.
 At the national level she is a past board member of Triathlon Canada, a National Technical Official, a member of the Women’s Committee for Americas Triathlon and spent 9 years volunteering at the triathlon provincial level.
 She is also the Vice-President for Sport NB, working towards the focused development and growth of sports in NB.

 Sport has always played a significant role in Deidra Dionne’s life.
 The two-time Olympian and the 2002 Olympic Bronze Medalist in Freestyle Skiing, Aerials, grew up in Red Deer, AB but currently calls Toronto home.
 After retiring from active competition in 2009 with 11 World Cup medals, Deidra earned her law degree from the University of Ottawa.
 Currently, Deidra is Director, Business Affairs with Sportsnet and sits on the 2019 Red Deer Canada Games Host Society Board of Governors.
 Deidra has served as chair of the Canadian Olympic Committee’s Athlete’s Commission and was previously senior director of strategic development, legal associate at Cimoroni & Company, a sport marketing and consulting company in Toronto.
 An advocate for the voice of athletes, Deidra is committed to sharing her experience and giving back to the sport community.
 Deidra is passionate about the business of sport and a regular contributor to Sportsnet.ca.
 She is also the Freestyle aerials analyst for the Canadian coverage of the winter Olympics.

 Rebecca Shanks brings great experience in strategy development, events, sponsorship and branding at a variety of levels of sport.
 Rebecca worked for Coca-Cola Ltd in various roles including integrated marketing communications, commercial strategy, customer marketing and she led their sponsorship portfolio.
 While at Coca-Cola she also worked as Marketing Lead for multiple Olympic Games brand activations in Canada, as well as FIFA.
-Currently, she is Vice President of Account Management at The T1 Agency, where she works on the Fuelling Woman Champions program for Dairy Farmers of Canada as well as other clients.
+She was also Vice President at The T1 Agency, where she led the Fueling Woman Champions program for Dairy Farmers of Canada as well as led sponsorship strategies for other clients.
 In her youth, Rebecca attended professional ballet schools and also competed and coached sprint canoe/kayak.
-She also currently volunteers with the Sponsorship Marketing Council of Canada and the Black Talent Initiative and was previously the marketing committee lead at Coca-Cola Ltd. for their Women In Leadership Committee and personally interested in raising awareness around the issues women and girls face in sport.
+She also currently volunteers with the Sponsorship Marketing Council of Canada and the Black Talent Initiative and was previously the marketing committee lead at Coca-Cola Ltd. for their Women In Leadership Committee.
+Rebecca is personally interested in raising awareness around the issues women and girls face in sport.

 Camille Wallace is a digital marketing professional who is passionate about positively influencing the lives of future generations.
-In her current role at the Canadian Olympic Committee, Camille leads digital partnerships.
-She focuses on monetizing Team Canada’s digital properties and developing strategies that leverage digital to provide value to sponsorship deals.
+In her current role as the Media Partnerships Lead at TikTok, Camille oversees sport and gaming strategy in Canada, working with brands, properties and media to grow the ecosystems in Canada.
 She’s also a part-time social media and content strategy instructor.
 Camille has had the opportunity to work in roles on both the agency and client side, with a memorable stop at Special Olympics Canada.
 She is a member of The Black Professionals in Technology Network and Black in Sport Business professional networks.
 Born and raised in Toronto, Camille is committed to giving back to her community.
 She currently volunteers with Girls E-Mentorship as a mentor to youth who face multiple layers of barriers.
 During her formative years, Camille was heavily involved in athletics as an athlete, seeing first-hand the positive impact sport participation can have on young women.